 Benefits of Walking: The Full Range

 There’s more, too.
-Besides weight loss, the established physical benefits of walking at a moderate pace (about three miles per hour) include:
+Besides cardiovascular health, the established physical benefits of walking at a moderate pace (about three miles per hour) include:

 - Lessened cancer risk

 The benefits of walking extend to mental perks as well.
 Walking increases the release of mood-enhancing endorphins, including serotonin, which is important for combating depression.
 Walking can relieve stress, decrease depression, increase creativity, and elevate the walker’s mood.
 There’s a reason why an angry person is often told to “Walk it off!”